 Section 3.4 - Nominations.

-(a) Nomination Method.
-Any thirty-five (35) or more members shall make nominations in writing over their signatures not less than seventy-five (75) days prior to the meeting.
-Eligible petitioners must reside within the same district as the potential candidate in order to contribute toward the minimum, though additional petitioner’s signatures from outside the distri ct will not disqualify a potential director candidate.
+- Nomination by Petition.
+Any fifty (50) or more members shall make nominations in writing over their signatures not less than seventy-five (75) days prior to the Annual Meeting.
+Eligible petitioners must reside within the same district as the potential candidate in order to contribute toward the minimum, though additional petitioner’s signatures from outside the district will not disqualify a potential director candidate.

-(c) Nominations Following Removal of Director.
-The members may, at any meeting at which a director or directors shall be removed, as hereinabove provided, elect a succes-sor thereto without compliance with the foregoing provisions with respect to nominations.
+- Nominations Following Removal of Director.
+The members may, at any meeting at which a director or directors shall be removed, as hereinabove provided, elect a successor thereto without compliance with the foregoing provisions with respect to nominations.

 Notwithstanding anything in section 3.3 contained, failure to comply with any of the provisions of this section 3.4 shall not affect in any manner whatsoever the validity of any election of directors.

 Nominations as provided in this section 3.4 shall be the exclusive method for the nomination of directors, and nominations from the floor are specifically prohibited.

 Section 3.5 - Director Terms.
 At each annual meeting there shall be elected directors to succeed all directors whose terms of office shall expire or shall have expired at the time of holding such election.
 All directors elected shall serve for the term of three (3) years or until their successors are elected and qualified, subject to the provisions of these bylaws with respect to the removal of directors.